oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/1-analyze-vision/1-analyze-vision.md

 - Access to a LiveLabs sandbox environment

-> **Note**
->
-> To use OCI Vision in a new tenancy, there are policies that need to be configured that give user groups access to the service.
+> **Note:** To use OCI Vision in a new tenancy, there are policies that need to be configured that give user groups access to the service.
 By using the LiveLabs sandbox environment, this configuration has already been performed.
 For additional information about Vision policies, see the [product documentation](https://docs.oracle.com/en-us/iaas/vision/vision/using/policies_quick_set_up.htm#policies_quick_set_up).